Please don’t hesitate to contact members of the Board of Directors with suggestions that may improve our practices and member engagement at CNIE.

 Other professional organizations in which I have been involved include IEEE Professional Communications Society (former editor-in-chief, IEEE Transactions on Professional Communication); Institute for Performance and Learning (Fellow and former board member); International Board for Standards in Training; Performance, and Instruction (current board member); and Society for Technical Communication (Fellow and former international president).

 As an Instructional Designer at Thompson Rivers University (TRU) and a life-long learner I share my passion for learning by designing student-centered, and activity-based online courses.
 Prior to moving to TRU, I designed instruction at the University of Guelph in Guelph, Ontario, and Mount Saint Vincent University in Halifax, Nova Scotia.
 Completing a PhD (Educational Technology) from Concordia University, Montreal, Quebec has been a great personal and professional accomplishment.
 My research compares the impact of the flipped classroom with the traditional classroom on student achievement in higher education.
 The foundation of my education is based on a Master of Information Technology Education from Dalhousie University in Halifax, Nova Scotia, and two undergraduate degrees (Bachelor of Arts in sociology and Bachelor of Commerce) from Memorial University in St. John’s, Newfoundland.
-I look forward to hearing from our researchers about how I might serve you in this role as director for researchers.
+I look forward to hearing about how I might serve you in this role as vice-president.

 My contributions as a university instructor, educational developer, researcher, distance educator and course developer, academic administrator and evaluation consultant began at Laurentian University in 1988.
 I have worked at Concordia University in Montreal, teaching graduate courses both online and in person and as a faculty developer at McGill University.
 I joined Athabasca University in 2007, and after positions in learning design and development, took on the interim positions of Associate Vice President Academic and Vice President Academic.
 I have been involved in many innovative online and open initiatives, including MOOCs, Open Education Resources, course and program development and evaluation, digital learning resources and learning analytics.
 I am now full professor of Distance Education at AU, teaching courses at the masters and doctoral levels and supervising students.
 Two current research projects focus on organizational change in Canadian universities adopting online learning, and on women and leadership in higher education.
 I have a PhD in Educational Technology from Concordia University and a Master of Arts in Canadian Studies and Bachelor of Arts in English from Carleton University.
 I have been a member of CNIE and its founding organizations CADE and AMTEC since 1995, and is currently also Vice President of the AMTEC Trust.